 My name is Stacie DaPonte and I work and live in Toronto, Ontario.
 I've been making websites since I was a wee lass, and continue to love working in a fast-paced, constantly evolving industry.

-I actively volunteer as an instructor with Ladies Learning Code, a not-for-profit aiming to improve digital literacy amongst women and youth across Canada.
 I also volunteer with Ten Thousand Coffees, where I meet up with young professionals looking for advice and mentorship on starting their careers in the tech industry.

 All of my work created for personal projects is licensed under the Creative Commons Attribution-ShareAlike license.